leighmacdonald/bd/README.md

     git clone git://github.com/leighmacdonald/bd.git
     cd bd && git submodule update --init --recursive

+Linkers and static analysers

+    make lint

-Run it directly
+Run tests

-    go run .
+    make test

 Or, Build it and run it.

     go build && ./bd

-## Release

-Since cross-compiling with cgo + windows is a bit annoying we just use wsl.
+Releasing with cgo + windows is a bit annoying so we just use wsl for now.
 Feel free to improve via pr.

     (wsl) $ goreleaser release --clean --split
     (win) $ goreleaser release --clean --split